iamtonymayse/gepa-next/USAGE.md

 Guided Evolutionary Prompt Architect (GEPA) — a small FastAPI service that runs optimize jobs and streams live progress via Server-Sent Events (SSE).
 This guide shows what the API is for, how to use it confidently, and the exact wire protocol you can rely on.

+For setup see `docs/QUICKSTART.md`.
+For SSE usage see `docs/SSE.md`.

 ⸻

 TL;DR (golden path)